MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 Finally, get a "When flag clicked" block.
 Underneath add a "Brodcast [setup] and wait" block. and finally, add a "brodcast [start]" block!

+Now we finished our program!

+**Formatting:**

+Make the "Search Results" list cover the whole canvas so you can read it easier!!!

 Here is how all the programs should look:

 **The "When Flag Clicked" script:**